JonathanReeve/template-course-website/content/index.md

 ## Description

-This course introduces students to the field of data ethics through an exploration of the societal impacts of data-driven technologies.
-This interdisciplinary course bridges the philosophy of ethics, humanities and social science scholarship, and computational thinking and practice.
-The course includes hands-on, guided lab activities where students will wrestle with intellectually-challenging ethical questions first-hand.
-The course is designed for students from every discipline and will support the development of introductory computational skill sets for beginners.
+This interdisciplinary course introduces students to the field of data ethics through an exploration of the societal impacts of data-driven technologies.
+This course bridges the philosophy of ethics, humanities and social science scholarship, and computational thinking and practice.
+To evaluate writing assignments, the course utilizes the Ethical Reasoning Value Rubric.
+The course includes hands-on, guided lab activities where students wrestle with intellectually-challenging ethical questions first-hand.
+The course is designed for students from all disciplinary backgrounds and supports the development of introductory computational skill sets for beginners.
+An interest in Python is recommended, and a crash course will be provided in Week 3 for students who are new to Python.
+The course meets twice weekly: once for discussions, and once for a lab.

 ## Objectives

+At the end of this course, students will be able to:

+ 1.

 ## Prerequisites